Few places in the world compare to Tuscany.

 Tuscany is one of Italy’s premier destinations, and there’s no better way to explore this idyllic region than on one of several Tuscany road trips through the stunning Val d’Orcia to the historic town of Montepulciano.

-The Val d’Orcia is a region of Tuscany that extends from the hills south of Siena to Monte Amiata.
+The Val d’Orcia is a Tuscany region extending from the hills south of Siena to Monte Amiata.
 Noted worldwide for its beautiful rolling hills dotted with gorgeous towns and villages.

 Honestly, the Val d’Orcia region is not to be missed.

 Roughly an hour and a half south of Florence (in the Val d’Orcia), the stone-walled preserved medieval town imposingly sits atop a hill overlooking the surrounding countryside.
-Buses run regularly but to make the most of your time, we recommend renting a car and driving yourself.
+Buses run regularly, but we recommend renting a car and driving yourself to make the most of your time.

 You can then stop where you like for as long as you like.
-Parking at Montepulciano in one of the metered parking lots outside of the city walls is easy.
+Parking at Montepulciano in a metered parking lot outside the city walls is easy.

-Just a short walk through the wall along a narrow lane brings you into the main street of the town and the Piazza Grande.
-Piazza Grande the official main square with quaint cobbled streets lined with centuries-old buildings, shops, trattorias, and small corner markets all around it.
+A short walk through the wall along a narrow lane brings you into the town’s main street and the Piazza Grande.

-When it comes to food, Montepulciano is a Tuscan town that has some of the best in the area.
+Regarding food, Montepulciano is a Tuscan town with some of the best in the area.
 A highlight of this small town is stopping at any of the many enotecas.
 Enotcas are small wine shops featuring tastings of local wines.

 Walk a short distance up a hill to the town center of the old town to the 16th-century Cathedral of Santa Maria Assunta.
 The Cathedral of Santa Maria is situated on one of Italy’s most beautiful piazzas, making the Cathedral of Santa Maria a place that cannot be missed.